 - Parmesan cheese

-Put your stock in a pot and bring to the boil.
+- Put your stock in a pot and bring to the boil.
 Add your pasta and cook to packet instructions until al dente.
-Now, we do not want to discard the stock, so put a sieve over a large bowl, then strain the pasta, making sure you get all of that stock in the bowl.
+We do not want to discard the stock, so put a sieve over a large bowl, then strain the pasta, making sure you get all of that stock in the bowl.
 Set aside.

-- Turn the heat on the pot to about medium and then add your onions, garlic, carrots, celery, zucchini, thyme, bay leaves, parsley stalks and fry for a couple of minutes.
-Next add your stock back to the pot, bring to the boil, then lower the heat and simmer those ingredients for about 15-20 minutes until the vegetables are tender.
+Get the pot back on the stove over medium heat.
+Add your oil, then add your onions, garlic, carrots, celery, thyme, bay leaves, parsley stalks and fry for a couple of minutes.
+Next add your stock back to the pot, bring to the boil, then lower the heat and simmer those ingredients for about 15-20 minutes.

-- At this point, add your potatoes, Swiss chard, tomatoes and tomato paste.
-Once again, bring the stock back to the boil, then once it is boiling, bring the heat down and simmer for about 10-12 minutes until the potatoes are cooked through.
+- At this point, add your potatoes, tomatoes and tomato paste.
+Once again, bring the stock back to the boil, then once it is boiling, bring the heat down and simmer for about 7-8 minutes.

-- Add the pasta and the beans and just warm those through.
+Add the pasta and the beans and just warm those ingredients through.
+And if you feel that it's necessary to add a splash of extra stock, feel free to do so.

-- Serve the minestrone into soup bowls or pasta bowls, then finish with a light grating of Parmesan cheese and a sprinkle of those bacon crumbs.
+- Serve the minestrone into soup bowls or pasta bowls, then finish with a light grating of Parmesan cheese.
 Enjoy (:

 - Cooking the pasta first, then straining it allows you to cook the vegetables without overcooking them.